This is a list of free SEO tools.

 Domain score has been devalued by Google but it’s still an important way of judging where you stand in the search world.
 It’s also an important metric by which we might judge potential backlinks.
 If you’re building your off-page SEO with guest posts then this is a good way to snoop on your potential new friend and decide if they’re worth investing in.

 It’s also a great way of checking out your opposition.
-Snoop on their high DA backlinks and see if you can get onboard also.
+Snoop on their high Domain Rating backlinks and see if you can get onboard with those links also.